OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 - Androl4b: A virtual machine for assessing Android applications, perform reverse engineering and malware analysis - <https://github.com/sh4hin/Androl4b>
 - Android Tamer: A Debian-based Virtual/Live Platform for Android Security professionals - <https://androidtamer.com/>
-- Mobile Security Toolchain: A project used to install many of the tools mentioned in this section, both for Android and iOS at a machine running macOS.
+- Mobile Security Toolchain: A project used to install many of the tools mentioned in this section, both for Android and iOS at a host computer running macOS.
 The project installs the tools via Ansible - <https://github.com/xebia/mobilehacktools>

 ## All-in-One Mobile Security Frameworks